toolleeo/cli-apps/README.md

 * [paragrep](http://software.clapper.org/paragrep/) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions, a paragraph is defined as a block of text delimited by an empty or blank line, fully customizable via command line parameters.
 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
 * [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.
+* [semantic-grep](https://github.com/arunsupe/semantic-grep) - grep for words with similar meaning to the query.
 * [sift](https://sift-tool.org/) - Fast and powerful alternative to `grep`; it targets flexibility and performance: can be as fast as `grep` and allows specifying complex expressions to find text.
 * [ugrep](https://github.com/Genivia/ugrep) - Ultra fast grep with interactive TUI, fuzzy search, boolean queries, hexdumps and more.
 * [vgrep](https://github.com/vrothberg/vgrep) - User-friendly pager for grep.